mui/material-ui/docs/src/pages/customization/typography/typography.md

 You can change the font family with the `theme.typography.fontFamily` property.

-For instance, this demo uses the system font instead of the default Roboto font:
+For instance, this example uses the system font instead of the default Roboto font:

 ```js
 const theme = createMuiTheme({